Complexity scaling and optimal policy degeneracy in quantum reinforcement learning via analytically solvable unitary-control-then-measure models: Qutrits extension

 Figure \ref{fig:Jpi-3levelCOMMON} displays different cases of numerical optimisation of \eqref{eq:Jpi3simplified-3}.\begin{itemize} \item The return vanishes at the boundaries.
 At $x=0$ ($\theta=0$), the evolution is the identity, freezing the system in the initial state $|0\rangle$.
 At $x=1$ ($\theta=\pm\pi/2$), the dynamics become a deterministic cyclic permutation $|0\rangle \to |1\rangle \to |2\rangle \to |0\rangle \dots$, preventing stable accumulation of probability in the target state (inability of the system to remain in the target state $|2\rangle$ once it arrives there).

 \item As $N$ increases, the optimal control $x^*$ shifts towards zero.
-Short trajectories require strong pulses to populate the target state quickly, whereas long trajectories favor a `weak coupling' regime.
-In this limit, small rotations allow a steady, diffusive-like probability transfer while suppressing the rapid oscillatory behavior that would depopulate the target state. \end{itemize}
+Short trajectories require strong pulses to populate the target state quickly, whereas long trajectories favour a `weak coupling' regime.
+In this limit, small rotations allow a steady, diffusive-like probability transfer while suppressing the rapid oscillatory behaviour that would depopulate the target state. \end{itemize}